 As Fr.
 Helmut Schüller, the charismatic founder of the Austrian Priests’ Initiative, says, “Obedience has been overrated.
 The times require of us that we speak out.”
-Hence, 425 priests joined together in drafting their “Appeal to Disobedience” whereby they pledged to God and to his people to bring about urgently needed pastoral changes that the Austrian bishops were unwilling and unable to support because they owe their first allegiance to the Vatican.
+Hence, 425 priests joined together in drafting their “Appeal to Disobedience” whereby they pledged to God and to his people to bring about urgently needed pastoral changes that the Austrian bishops were unwilling and unable to support because they owe their first allegiance to conservative authoritarian voices within the Vatican.

 Pope Francis, for his part, has forthrightly warned our bishops against “the temptation to hostile inflexibility, that is, wanting to close oneself within the written word . . , within the law, within the certitude of what we know and not of what we still need to learn and to achieve” (source).
 When this happens, “the bread” that Jesus blesses and gives to his disciples is transformed “into a stone” that is either “cast against the sinners” or it is carried by them as an “unbearable burden” (Luke 11:46).

-By way of atoning for my years of silence, I have prepared clear and compelling case studies that will offer you informed and reliable examinations of topics that have largely been obscured by authoritative pronouncements, by shoddy biblical scholarship, and by ignorance of Catholic history.
+By way of atoning for my years of silence, I have prepared clear and compelling case studies that will offer you informed and reliable examinations of topics that have largely been obscured by authoritative pronouncements, by shoddy biblical scholarship, and by ignorance of church history.
 Whether you want to speak to your teenage daughter or to your bishop, these case studies will offer talking points that will enable you to make sense out of the faith that is intended to nourish us, to make us free, and to draw us into harmony with the mind of Christ.